Pleasant Run Waterway Project

 The Project

-Partnering with the City of Indianapolis, Citizens Utilities, and a range of Indianapolis non-profit and corporate organizations, a team led by IU and IUPUI researchers established six sampling locations along Pleasant Run, a 27-mile watershed on the east side of Indianapolis.
+Partnering with the City of Indianapolis, Citizens Utilities, and a range of Indianapolis non-profit and corporate organizations, a team led by IU and IUI researchers established six sampling locations along Pleasant Run, a 27-mile watershed on the east side of Indianapolis.
 Between 2020 and 2021 students collected water samples and field data every two weeks.
 The samples were then analyzed in a lab and tested for E. coli concentrations.

 The results are being used to identify parts of the waterway that would most benefit from contamination-absorbing green infrastructure, such as bioswales and rain gardens.